couchbaselabs/docs-ng/content/couchbase-manual-2.0/installing-and-upgrading.markdown

 A minimum specification machine should have the following characteristics:

- * Dual-core CPU running at 2GHz
+ * Dual-core CPU running at 2GHz for key-value store

  * 4GB RAM (physical)

-For development and testing purposes a reduced CPU and RAM configuration than the minimum specified can be used.
-This can be as low as 256MB of free RAM (beyond operating system requirements) and a single CPU core.
+For development and testing purposes a reduced CPU and RAM than the minimum specified can be used.
+This can be as low as 1GB of free RAM beyond operating system requirements and a single CPU core.

 However, you should not use a configuration lower than that specified above in production.
-Performance on machines lower than the above specification will be significantly lower and should not be used as an indication of the performance on a production machine.
+Performance on machines lower than the minimum specification will be significantly lower and should not be used as an indication of the performance on a production machine.